 I was really hoping I could stay full from breakfast to lunch today, but once 10:00AM rolled around, I knew I needed a mid-morning snack to sustain me (I guess that's what happens when you eat breakfast at 6:30AM).
 Today, I opted for 2 hardboiled eggs and an RX bar.

-TIP: As a general rule, I always try to snack on the fresh stuff before I dive into any dry/manufactured goods.
+TIP: As a general rule, I try to always snack on the fresh stuff before I dive into any dry/manufactured goods.
 For one, fresh fruits and veggies don't stay fresh for long, whereas energy bars, jerky, nuts, etc. keep longer.
 Additionally, the fresh stuff is healthier!
 So, why not fill up on it?